separator image

 Action Cameras

-These are most commonly known as GoPro’s although there are many brands available.
-They are generally very small and able to be used for extreme sports and in tough conditions such as underwater.
-They are nearly always used for video.
+These are most commonly known as GoPros, although there are many brands available.
+They are generally very small and can be used for extreme sports and in tough conditions, such as underwater.
+They are primarily used for video capture, especially in extreme sports, but also offer photo capabilities, including wide-angle still images.

 Choice #5